Payroll Support Document

 Summary of Procedures:

-- Next, go to the "R. Reports Menu," and choose "Z. Custom Reports and Routines."
-Run the PRCUS66B routine after coordinating a time with your bank to test the ACH output file for data validity.
+2. Next, on the Main Menu click on M. Process Direct Deposits and run the routine after coordinating a time with your bank to test the ACH output file for data validity.
 A few days lead time will allow for some degree of troubleshooting.
 For instance, routing numbers may be incorrect.
-You may need to void some checks and run them again, if errors have occurred in the setup.

-There is no limit to the number of times you can run PRCUS66B, the ACH output file only becomes effective when your bank sends it out into the national banking system.
+3. There is no limit to the number of times you can run this procedure; the ACH output file only becomes effective when your bank sends it out into the national banking system.

 ACH File Information Screen Questions

-- Continue answering questions to create an ACH output file using your last Payroll.
+5. To create an ACH prenote output file, click on Prenotes in M. Process Direct Deposits.
+Choose all employees.
 Send this file to your bank, but make sure they know the file is being provided as a test.
 Your bank will advise you on their preferred method of file transfer.
 Please let us know the results as soon as you hear from your bank.
-If your bank approves the file, then you can also use the test file as your actual ACH file.
-If there is a problem of any kind, you may need to void some checks, and run PRCUS66B once again.
+If your bank approves the file, then you can then create an actual file with your payroll data.
+If there is a problem of any kind, you may need to void some checks, and run the procedure once again.

 A Few Words about "Prenotes"